-The parade will feature Mayor Lenny Curry, Sheriff Mike Williams, Bataan Death March survivor, Pat Ganio as the parade Grand Marshal and three of Jacksonville’s oldest veterans; Ellis Pope of the U.S. Navy at age 100; Sollie Mitchell of the U.S. Arm at age 99; and William Tomka of the U.S. Army at age 99.
+The parade will feature Mayor Lenny Curry, Sheriff Mike Williams, World War II veteran and former Prisoner of War John Connelly as the parade Grand Marshal and three of Jacksonville’s oldest veterans; Kathleen Smith of the Women’s Army Corps at age 101; Sollie Mitchell of the U.S. Army at age 101; and William Tomka of the U.S. Army at age 101.
 In addition, it will include senior military officials, active-duty and retired military units, veterans groups, local high school marching bands, military organization, decorative floats, giant balloons, JROTC units and more.

-“The Law Offices of Ron Sholes PA, is proud to be the presenting sponsor of the 2017 Jacksonville Veterans Day Parade.
+“The Law Offices of Ron Sholes, P.A. is proud to be the presenting sponsor of the 2019 Jacksonville Veterans Day Parade.
 As a law firm of military veterans, we take tremendous pride in the Veterans Day Parade.
-We hope you and your family will join us Saturday, Nov.
-11 for the parade to celebrate and honor our Veterans” said Ron Sholes.
+We hope you and your family will join us Monday, Nov.
+11, for the parade to celebrate and honor our Veterans,” said Ron Sholes.

 Parade watchers are encouraged to show their support by wearing red, white and blue, as well as by waving flags, banners and signs.
-The parade can be viewed from multiple places along Bay Street, from A. Philip Randolph to Newnan Street, near the Jacksonville Landing, and along Water Street.
+The parade can be viewed from multiple places along Bay Street, from A. Philip Randolph to Newnan Street, and along Waters and Independent Drive.

-Street closures for the parade will begin at 10:15 a.m.
-Saturday, Nov.
-11 and include the following streets.
+Street closures for the parade will begin at 11 a.m. on Monday, Nov.
+11, and include the following streets.

-- Gator Bowl Boulevard/Bay Street from Talleyrand Avenue to Newnan Street
+- Bay Street from A. Phillip Randolph Blvd. to Newnan Street

-- Newnan Street from Forsyth Street to Independent Drive
+- Newnan Street from Bay Street to Independent Street

-- Independent Drive/ Water Street from Newnan Street to Lee Street
+- Independent/Water Streets from Newnan Street to Lee Street

-- Lee Street from Water Street to Adam Street
+- Lee Street from Water Street to Adams Street